DTJF/fbdoc/src/doc/Usage.md

 in our source folder and get a set of C translations in *.\em h files in the target folder (<em>../doc/c_src</em> by default).

-\note fb-doc doesn't handle initializers.
+\note \Proj doesn't handle initializers.
 You have to check them
        manually.

 Piping  {#SecUsePipe}
 ======

-By default fb-doc reads its input for (one or more) files and sends its output to STDOUT.
-We can switch to STDIN input by option \em --geany-mode and then use the operating system commands to control the data flow in and from fb-doc.
+By default \Proj reads its input for (one or more) files and sends its output to STDOUT.
+We can switch to STDIN input by option \em --geany-mode and then use the operating system commands to control the data flow in and from \Proj.

 Ie this is useful when we don't use Geany IDE or when we want to get templates for a complete file or a bunch of files at once.
-We can pipe the files context to the fb-doc STDIN channel and the fb-doc output to a file.
+We can pipe the files context to the \Proj STDIN channel and the fb-doc output to a file.

 To get templates for all constructs in an existing file, first we